 Greg Osland, Professor Emeritus of Marketing, now enjoys the outdoor life in Fort Collins, Colorado.
 He serves on the Board of Directors of Colorado Field Ornithologists and chairs the Communications Committee.

-Harry van der Linden is Professor of Philosophy at Butler University.
-He studied chemistry at the University of Utrecht and philosophy at the University of Groningen in the Netherlands prior to receiving his PhD in philosophy at Washington University, St. Louis, in 1985.
-He taught at Colgate University and the University of North Carolina (at Chapel Hill) before coming to Butler University in 1990.
-He served for six years as department chair and is currently the director of the Ethics minor.
+Harry van der Linden was Professor of Philosophy at Butler University from 1990 to 2018 and is currently retired in San Diego County.
+He studied chemistry and philosophy in the Netherlands prior to receiving his PhD in philosophy at Washington University in St. Louis in 1985.
+He taught at Colgate University and the University of North Carolina (at Chapel Hill) before coming to Butler University.